Date: May 11

 Join us for virtual Art Club!
 Art Club is a monthly meeting of people who love art.
 Each month we hear about a different artist or topic.
 We encourage artists to come talk about their own work, a style they love, or another artist they admire.
 Enjoy a casual discussion with PowerPoint slides.
 Participants are encouraged, though not required, to ask questions and discuss pieces of art presented.

-This month, artist Bob Doucette will be presenting their own work while you enjoy coffee and treats at your home.
+This month, artists and curators will be presenting the exhibition "Seen but not Felt" while you enjoy coffee and treats at your home.

 For more info or upcoming dates - click here.